 - Collecting the facts necessary to establish a picture of your current financial situation

 - Identifying the most tax-efficient wrapper for you and constructing a suitable investment/savings plan

 - Providing you with ongoing financial support and guidance

 - Evaluating the performance of your ISA(s) annually for optimal gain/preservation

-*The Financial Conduct Authority does not regulate taxation and trust advice
+*The Financial Conduct Authority does not regulate taxation advice

 Where a client’s circumstances require specialist advice, and the local office does not hold the necessary permission from the Financial Conduct Authority, we can draw on the wider specialist expertise available within Perspective Financial Group Ltd nationally.
 Many of our financial planners hold advanced qualifications in specialist areas of advice, as well as having decades of experience in solving almost all financial planning related issues.